MdSamsuzzohaShayon/nodejs-marketplace-kinoverse/README.md

  📌 **employee payment portal** ([existing code](https://drive.google.com/drive/folders/1M4wkswl0zj05VfRZ-i9R8qtgS_1GdgG4)).  <br/>
  📌 subdomain only accessible by me, and people who have the link. <br/>
+ 📌  Privacy policy page<br/>
+ 📌  “partner” page.
+Form -> first name, last name, business email, business website, description (text box)

+[6:14 am, 13/02/2022] Jaden, Upwork: I had an idea.
+I was looking at the admin dashboard.
+It looks really good by the way.
+One small update I would like is a way to extract the list of users to a form if possible.
+Or we could set it up so it auto emails them as soon as they sign up.
+Then we can implement a second button for when we launch that auto sends their promo codes.
+Let me know your thoughts on these ideas.
+No rush [0:51 pm, 13/02/2022] Shayon: Ok..
+We can do that.
+We can send them auto email.
+But what that second button suppose to do?
+What kind of launch, little confuse [0:52 pm, 13/02/2022] Jaden, Upwork: Since right now the website is just people signing up to be notified when the app and web all are launched
+[0:52 pm, 13/02/2022] Jaden, Upwork: When it is actually done and launched we will send another email out to everyone who signed up

+Then we will have a form that requests the following: first name, last name, business email, business website, description (text box)<br/>

 ### Learn - express, sequalize, typescript, [nodejs sequelize](https://www.youtube.com/watch?v=0Yu-4_Vj4sU)
  - __https://www.youtube.com/watch?v=ypWzL3PdKx0__